Expressions

 Example:

-We have associations of the definition Person in a filter box.
+We have Instance of the definition Person in a filter box.
 The below expression will output the first non null item in the selected lis

 This expression is first checking if the first selected item in p0 is null via $NTH({p0}, 0), if null, it will return "Nothing is selected in p0!" but if any value is found it will return the first non null item.